Wells Fargo Active Cash® Card review: A top-notch card for flat-rate cash rewards

 This may not be a deal-breaker if cash rewards are your sole focus, but it’s worth keeping in mind if you’re on the fence about how you plan to use your rewards.

-Current welcome bonus
+Generous welcome bonus

 One feature of the Active Cash Card that sets it apart from nearly all competing flat-rate cards is its welcome bonus.
-You can earn a $200 cash rewards bonus when you spend $500 in your first three months.
+You can earn a $200 cash rewards bonus when you spend $500 in purchases in your first three months.

-The closest flat-rate competitor in this department is perhaps the Capital One Quicksilver, which also comes with a $200 welcome bonus for a $500 spend in your first three months.
+The closest flat-rate competitor in this department is the Capital One Quicksilver, which also comes with a $200 welcome bonus for a $500 spend in your first three months.
 However, that card earns just 1.5% cash back on every purchase.

 While a welcome bonus should never be your only reason for getting a card, the Active Cash card’s generous offer gives it a clear advantage over the flat-rate cash back competition.
 After all, to earn $200 in cash back via card spend, you’d need to charge and pay off a whopping $10,000 with a card like the PayPal Mastercard.
 Depending on your spending habits and rewards strategy, that could amount to an extra year’s worth of spending.